-Arrive in the city of Broome, poised at the western edge of the vast Kimberley and hemmed by the blue Indian Ocean.
-You are met and transferred to your hotel near iconic Cable Beach.
-The largest city in the Kimberley, Broome is home to over 14,000 residents, yet every bit as daring as its more sparsely populated counterparts.
-Spend the next day exploring at your leisure, taking in this swashbuckling treasure and its sweeping beaches, cinematic sunsets and relaxed atmosphere.
-Tonight, meet your fellow guests at a welcome cocktail reception and dinner.
+Arrive in Broome, the region’s largest city, and transfer to your hotel near Cable Beach.
+Poised at the western edge of the Kimberley and hemmed by the blue Indian Ocean, Broome is every bit as daring as its more sparsely populated counterparts.
+The next day, enjoy exploring this swashbuckling treasure at your leisure, taking in its sweeping beaches, cinematic sunsets and relaxed atmosphere.
+Then meet your fellow guests and A&K’s Expedition Team for a welcome dinner.

 Broome | Jewel in the Wilds